Images, Graphics and Multimedia

 - Video and audio clips are required to have an accessibility alternative, and should facilitate easy searching.

-- Youtube offers the closed captioning option and is a good alternative.
+- Youtube offers a closed captioning option and is a good alternative.

 - All Flash or similar multimedia must either have ''cosmetic'' content or an accessible alternative.